Precioux/MedGemma-AI-Psychiatrist-Assistant/README.md

 python main.py
 ```

-The browser will open automatically at `http://localhost:8000`.
+Open your browser at `http://localhost:8000`.

 1. Upload a transcript file (`.txt` or `.csv`, E-DAIC format)
 2. Select **Zero-Shot** or **Few-Shot** mode